danb35/freenas-iocage-nextcloud/README.md

   * You must be able and willing to open ports 80 and 443 from the entire Internet to the jail, and leave them open.
 If this applies, do it **before** running this script.
   * DNS hosting for the domain name needs to be with a provider that Caddy supports.
 At this time, only Cloudflare is supported.

 [Cloudflare](https://www.cloudflare.com/) provides DNS hosting at no cost, and it's well-supported by Caddy.
 Cloudflare also provides Dynamic DNS service, if your desired Dynamic DNS client supports their API.
 If it doesn't, [DNS-O-Matic](https://dnsomatic.com/) is a Dynamic DNS provider that will interface with many DNS hosts including Cloudflare, has a much simpler API that's more widely supported, and is also free of charge.
-So, even if you have a dynamic IP address (as most residential Internet users do), you don't have your own domain, and you aren't willing to pay for a domain or any other relevant service, and you aren't willing to open any ports from the Internet to your system, you can still get a trusted certificate from Let's Encrypt by following these steps:

-* Register a free domain with Freenom.
-Be sure to keep up with the renewal requirements.
-* Sign up for a free account with Cloudflare, and activate it for free DNS service only on your domain.
-* Tell Freenom to use Cloudflare for DNS for your domain.
-* Either
-  * Set up your dynamic DNS client to update Cloudflare directly, or
-  * Sign up for a free account with DNS-O-Matic, and configure it to update your Cloudflare DNS
-* Set up this script to do DNS validation, tell it to use the cloudflare plugin, and give it your email address and Global API key.
+This document previously had a discussion of using Freenom, Cloudflare, and DNS-O-Matic to give you free dynamic DNS and certificate validation with a free domain.
+However, due to abuse, Cloudflare has removed the ability to use its API with free domains when using Cloudflare's free plan.
+For this to work, you'll need to pay either for Cloudflare or for a domain (and the latter is likely less expensive).
+If you want to use a Freenom domain, you'll need to be able and willing to open ports 80 and 443 to your jail, so you can get your certificate without using DNS validation.

 If you aren't able or willing to obtain a certificate from Let's Encrypt, this script also supports configuring Caddy with a self-signed certificate, or with no certificate (and thus no HTTPS) at all.